sandhyasomasundaram/CSE-584_MidtermProject/README.md

 Ensure the data is split to ensure a balanced labels in the dataset.
 Such a dataset is saved in the data folder and is named CSE_584_Final_Dataset.csv

 ## Run Models
 The sentence transformer is combined with a neural network to create a classifier.
-This can be found in the Experiments&Final
+This can be found in the Sentence_transformer_Stella.ipynb.
+Run this on google colab, it requires GPUs.
+Run it cell by cell to reproduce the results.
+There are also various experiments conducted on hyperparameter tuning which can be found in the notebook.

+The BERT model was also fine tuned to classify the LLMs.
+This can be found in Bert_Model.ipynb.
+This has to be run same as above in google colab or in a system with GPU.
+Ensure that the data file is saved in the same location as that of the notebooks.
+The experiments run on Bert model is stored in two different notebooks - Experiment_1_Bert_Model_CSE_584.ipynb and Experiment_2_Bert_Model_CSE_584.ipynb.
+Follow the above steps to run these notebooks on Google Colab.